BEHOLD A VIRGIN (upmarket crime mystery) by Peter Swirski

 March, 1957.
 A lone policeman trudges through smog-filled streets of London to a scene of a savage domestic homicide.
 Trying to wrap his head around a series of attacks in which men senselessly brutalize the women they live with, Detective Inspector Shepard finds himself following a trail of mysterious disappearances, inexplicable suicides, and attacks of panic and hysteria in an effort to find a common denominator among them.

-NELSON DEMILLE: “Peter Swirski’s writing is intelligent, darkly funny, and crisp.
-The result is Behold a Virgin: an impeccably plotted, scientifically grounded, genre-defying mystery.”
+“Peter Swirski’s writing is intelligent, darkly funny, and crisp.
+The result is Behold a Virgin: an impeccably plotted, scientifically grounded, genre-defying mystery.”—Nelson DeMille, #1 New York Times bestseller